nanoporetech/pod5-file-format/docs/docs/tools.rst

     output_2.pod5, 0e359c40-296d-4edc-8f4a-cca135310ab2
     output_2.pod5, 0e9aa0f8-99ad-40b3-828a-45adbb4fd30c

-Demultiplex Mapping (.json)
+Subset Mapping (.json)
 +++++++++++++++++++++++++++

-See below an example of a `.json` demux mapping.
+See below an example of a `.json` subset mapping.
 This file must of course be well-formatted `json` in addition to the formatting standard required by the tool.
 The formatting requirements for the `.json` mapping are that keys should be unique filenames mapped to an array of read_id strings.